mrd0ll4r/bluesky_downloader/README.md

 Basic usage:
 ```
-go run ./cmd/bluesky-labeler-logger/main.go <labeler DID>
+./bluesky-labeler-logger [flags] <DID>
+Arguments:
+      <DID>		DID of the labeler to subscribe to
+Flags:
+      --db string               DSN to connect to a postgres database (default "postgres://bluesky_indexer:bluesky_indexer@localhost:5434/bluesky_indexer")
+      --debug                   Whether to enable debug logging
+      --entries-per-file uint   The number of events after which the output file is rotated (default 1000)
+      --outdir string           Path to the base output directory (default "./labeler_logs")
 ```
 Quit with `Ctrl-C`.

-It needs a Postgres database running on `localhost:5434`, see [init_db.sh](init_db.sh) for initial setup.
+It needs a Postgres database running somewhere, see [init_db.sh](init_db.sh) for initial setup to use the default configuration.
 This can be achieved by running `docker compose up`.

 The tool connects to the firehose and logs all received messages to disk with a timestamp attached to them.
-The files are saved to a hardcoded `labeler_logs/` directory, with subdirectories per DID.
+The files are saved to `outdir`, with subdirectories per DID.
 Each log file is named after the Unix timestamp at which it was created.
-Every `1_000` entries, the log file is rotated and compressed.
+Every `entries-per-file` entries, the log file is rotated and compressed.
 On shutdown, the current file is compressed.

 A cursor pointing to the last processed sequence number is saved in the Postgres database.